itudidyay/Tagalog-Word-Syllabification-Python/README.md

 # Tagalog-Word-Syllabization-Python

 This program breaks down Tagalog words into syllables.
+Also called

 Usage
 --------------------